tonylizj/move-to-rtc/README.md

-# move-to-rtc
+# move-to_channel

-usage: /rtc ...@usernames
+usage: /move-<channel> ...@usernames

-this bot moves all the mentioned users to an rtc channel and creates one first if it doesnt exist
+this bot moves all the mentioned users to a specific channel and creates one first if it doesnt exist

 if no users are mentioned it moves yourself